nataliadiotto/pet-shelter-springboot-refactoring/README.md

 To enrich the pet's location data, the application integrates with the external **ViaCep API**.
 Instead of using a manual `RestTemplate` or `WebClient`, this project leverages **OpenFeign**, a declarative REST client.

-This approach dramatically simplifies external API consumption.
+This approach simplifies external API consumption.
 By simply defining a Java interface with annotations, OpenFeign automatically generates the implementation required to make HTTP requests, handle parameters, and deserialize JSON responses.
 This results in cleaner, more readable, and less error-prone service-layer code.

 ```java
 // Feign Client interface makes consuming the API as simple as calling a method.